안녕하세요. 토미입니다.

 시간도 없는데 빨리 준비해 가지고 떠나요.

-Since we don’t have time, let’s get ready quickly and leave.
+Since we don’t have time, let’s prepare quickly and leave.

 In this sentence, 준비하다 is “to prepare.”
 The 요 form of this is 준비해요.

-Next, let’s see an example sentence, which states a reason.
+Next, let’s look at an example sentence that states a reason.

 어제는 머리가 너무 아파 가지고 저녁도 안 먹고 잤어.

-In this sentence,아프다 is “to get hurt.”
+In this sentence, 아프다 is “to get hurt.”
 The 요 form of is 아파요.
-So you remove 요 from it and add 가지고 to make 아파 가지고 “it hurt so.”
+So you remove 요 from it and add 가지고 to make 아파 가지고 “it hurts so.”
 You can see that this speaker is trying to express the reason.
 The next one also expresses the reason.

 Quiz

-Then, let’s deepen your understanding more through some quizzes.
+Then, let’s deepen your understanding through some quizzes.

 Which one is the correct answer?

-I’m going to save money and then definitely go to study abroad.
+I’m going to save money and definitely study abroad.

 (1)모아 가지고 (2)모아 가져서